Dying and death pathways

 We live in an era that operates under the illusion that when a person moves into the active dying phase, they, in all their dimensions, die too.

 It is becoming an accustomed trend for folks to agree on “no funeral”, “Mom didn’t want anything.”
 “We can’t afford it.”
 This is understandable.
 Still, the human life in transition deserves, and requires, meaningful attention.
-For the person who is new to being dead and for those being left to grieve, is essential to their well-being.
+For the person who is new to being dead and for those being left to grieve, it is essential to their well-being.

 A Home Funeral